spryker/spryker-shop-core/Bundles/MultiCartWidget/src/SprykerShop/Yves/MultiCartWidget/Theme/default/components/molecules/mini-cart-detail/README.md

 # mini-cart-detail (molecule)

-Displays a drop-down at the top navigation with list of shopping carts, which includes cart name, number of items in cart, price mode, and cart price.
+Displays a drop-down menu at the top navigation bar with the list of shopping carts, which includes cart name, number of items in cart, price mode, and cart total price.

 ## Code sample